bgx/nand2tetris/project08/README.txt

 program flow, and function calling commands)

 To run vmtranslator.py from a Windows command line, use the syntax:
-<python.exe pathname> <vmtranslator.py pathname> <*.vm pathname -oR- folder pathname containing *.vm files>
+<python.exe pathname> <vmtranslator.py pathname> <*.vm pathname -oR- folder pathname containing *.vm files> <-n>
+(-n is an optional flag, which if included, will cause vmtranslator.py to NOT write bootstrap code at beginning of asm file)

-RUN.bat is a batch file that will generate an *.asm file in each of the five project08 test folders:
+RUN.bat is a batch file that will generate an *.asm file in each of the six project08 test folders:
-(BasicLoop, Fibonacci, SimpleFunction, FibonacciElement, StaticsTest).
+(BasicLoop, Fibonacci, SimpleFunction, NestedCall, FibonacciElement, StaticsTest).

 RUN.bat can be started from the command line by typing its pathname.